If you’ve browsed for skincare online or in-store, you’ve no doubt seen vitamin C listed as a key ingredient across multiple products.

 When it comes to layering your skincare products, you want to go from the lightest product in texture to the heaviest product.
 Cleanse first, then tone, apply your vitamin C serum next and finish with your moisturiser, plus SPF if you’re incorporating vitamin C into your morning routine.

-Full-spectrum SPF is an absolute must if you plan to head outside after using a vitamin C product.
+Applying a full-spectrum SPF, such as Software's Daily Sun Defence SPF50+, is an absolute must if you plan to head outside after using a vitamin C product.

 While we’re on the topic of using vitamin C in your skincare, you may be wondering whether you can reap similar benefits by incorporating more of it into your diet.
-Taking vitamin C supplements orally may indeed help prevent things like sun damage and contribute to your overall skin health.
+Taking vitamin C supplements orally may indeed help prevent things like sun damage and contribute to your overall skin health [13][4].

-However, in dermatology, topical vitamin C is the preferred method of delivering the stuff to your skin.
-This is because your gut can only soak up so much vitamin C. Plus, vitamin C’s bioavailability (that is, an ingredient’s ability to be processed and used by your body) is limited when taken by mouth.
+This is because your gut can only soak up so much vitamin C. Plus, vitamin C’s bioavailability (that is, an ingredient’s ability to be processed and used by your body) is limited when taken by mouth [14].

 A vitamin C skincare product instead gets placed straight on your skin, making it more readily absorbed.